What is an Exercise Physiologist?

 What should you expect?

-Initial Consultation: You will discuss your medical and exercise history, physical capacity, expectations and goals.
-This establishes a snapshot at where you are at and enables the EP to indicate a timeline for recovery.
+Initial Consultation- 45 minutes: You will discuss your medical history and exercise history, physical capacity, expectations and goals.
+This establishes a snapshot at where you are at and enables the EP to indicate a timeline for rehabilitation.

-Ongoing consultations: You will commence your personalised program specific to your condition(s).
+Ongoing consultations – 30-45 minutes: You will commence your personalised program specific to your condition(s).
 This may be a home exercise program, in clinic session or a combination of both.
+You will receive exercise technique feedback, education, troubleshooting and accountability.

 What to wear to the consultation?